defzeke/defzeke/README.md

 ### 🚀 About Me

-Hey!
-I'm **defzeke**, an aspiring fullstack web developer and software engineer, with a strong love for building both practical tools and creative projects.
+Hi!
+I'm Ezekiel, a soon-to-be fullstack web developer and software engineer with a passion for creating useful tools as well as creative projects.
-My main language is **Python**, but I also enjoy designing interfaces, exploring backend tech, and diving into **game dev** on the side.
+Python is my primary language, but I also like to design interfaces, dig into backend tech, and delve into game dev in my spare time.
-Whether it's a web app, desktop GUI, or Unity game — I'm all about learning and building.

 ---